-LSU Sport Management Alum Named Inaugural Tony Dungy Diversity Coaching Fellow
+Get to Know Sport Management Alum and Inaugural Tony Dungy Diversity Coaching Fellow, Brent Jackson

 Brent Jackson, 2020 graduate of the LSU Sport Management master's program, has recently been named one of two inaugural Tony Dungy Diversity Coaching Fellows.
 This fellowship was created to give qualified candidates the opportunity to gain extensive coaching experience early in their careers.

 Read as he discusses his career trajectory, the balancing act between working and

 getting a master's degree, and advice on how to be successful in the competitive field

 Where are you from?

 What is your educational background?

 I received my undergraduate degree in 2018 from Louisiana-Lafayette, majoring in Sport Management, and then got my master’s in Sport Management from LSU in 2020.

 Please share a little bit about your career.